-For this reason, having a mobile-optimized website and separate designs for mobile users is table stakes.
+For this reason, having a mobile-optimized website and separate designs for mobile users is now table stakes for all websites.
 Here are 9 important things to consider when designing for mobile users.

 Space out your menu to allow for ample room for tapping each item, and keep menus short so that they display in their entirety on a mobile screen.
 Leave adequate space around all buttons, especially important calls to action.

 Compared to desktop users, mobile users tend to be goal-oriented in their journey to your site, so don’t shy away from bold calls to action that are displayed prominently above the fold.
-Sometimes they’re looking for contact information, for directions, or to take another important action.
+Often, mobile users will visit a site with a unique purpose, such as looking for contact information, for directions, or to take another important action.

 On desktop, action items are often underlined or change color when a user mouses over them.
 Desktop users are trained to explore with their mouse in order to know what actions are available.
-Mobile users are unable to navigate with cursers, and so designers must use other visual cues to prompt action.
+However, mobile users are unable to navigate with cursers, and so designers must use other visual cues to prompt action.

-Clear, descriptive buttons for tapping are encouraged for important calls to action.
-Animated cues are a fun and easy way to indicate that users should scroll or swipe.
+Animated cues (such as gifs, Lottie animations, or micro-animations) are a fun and easy way to indicate that users should scroll or swipe.
 Highlighting buttons and links with animation, such as a jumping scroll indicator at the bottom of the homepage is a great way to highlight action items, so long as they’re not overwhelming.
 Spacing them out so that the user only sees one at a time as they scroll is typically better, as to not overwhelm users.

 Whichever path you take, be consistent across your site.
 Establish consistent cues that tell users that something is tappable, scrollable, swipeable, etc.

 When it comes to important navigational items, it’s often best not to try to reinvent the wheel.
-Three horizontal lines are often used as a menu button, and it’s a great way to save space on the page while also giving users constant access to navigational items.
+Three horizontal lines are often used as a menu button, and it’s a great way to save space on the page while also giving users constant access to navigational items (this is traditionally referred to as a “hamburger” menu).
 Arrows on either side of a section let users know to swipe (or tap the arrow).
 Pulling down on the screen is becoming a universal signal to refresh the page.
 Pull-up screens that come up from the bottom of a screen are becoming a popular way to give users the ability to explore something without losing their place on the website.

 Additionally, consider lazy loading content automatically as users scroll down the page.
 This helps pages load faster initially, and only delivers as many results as necessary for a smoother mobile experience.

 As phones get larger, the top of the screen is increasingly cumbersome to reach with a thumb.
-Increasingly in 2019, mobile sites are taking a cue from applications and moving navigational items down to the bottom of the screen.
+Increasingly since 2019, mobile sites are taking a cue from applications and moving navigational items down to the bottom of the screen.
 Menu bars can be placed at the bottom of a screen and still be “sticky” at the bottom, or hamburger menu icons can appear at the bottom when users start to scroll up the screen, just as they often do when placed at the top.

-Consider replacing large videos that autoplay and make sure that all images are optimized for web and correctly sized for the purpose they are being used.
-Utilize lazyloading for pages that serve up lots of information so that pages load quickly initially and only serve up enough information as needed by users as they scroll.
-Read our article for more tips on optimizing page load speed.
+Consider replacing large videos that autoplay with static images on mobile, and make sure that all images are optimized for web and correctly sized for the purpose they are being used.
+Utilize lazy loading for pages that serve up lots of information so that pages load quickly initially and only serve up enough information as needed by users as they scroll.

 When it comes to designing for mobile user experience, there’s no substitute for user testing, particularly users that are unfamiliar with your site.
-You can leverage a tool such as HotJar and watch user recordings for clues on how users browse your site, where there may be hiccups and how to make the user experience even better.
+You can leverage heatmapping tools such as CrazyEgg or HotJar to watch user recordings for clues on how users browse your site, where there may be hiccups, and how to make the user experience even better.
 Also, test it out with several people and collect feedback on their journey.